In this article:

 A corpus luteum is the tissue that remains after ovulation.
 It produces the hormone progesterone.

 Fluid can accumulate in the corpus luteum leading to the development of a corpus luteum cyst.
 In some women, bleeding into the ovary after ovulation results in a hemorrhagic cyst.

 Sometimes, the follicle may fail to ovulate.
 The egg remains in the ovary, and the corpus luteum produces progesterone.
 This type of cyst is called a luteinized unruptured follicle.

 These types of cysts are also categorized as a functional cysts.

 Both these cysts result from a functional process rather than a disease process and are benign.

 Unlike functional cysts, the menstrual cycle has no involvement in the formation of pathological cysts.
 These cysts are the result of excessive growth of ovarian cells and can occur both inside or outside the ovaries.

-While most pathological cysts are found to be non-cancerous, the risk of malignancy has been detected in a selected few cases, and therefore cannot be completely ruled out.
+While most pathological cysts are found to be non-cancerous, the risk of malignancy is possible, and therefore cannot be completely ruled out.